 (2) The DEALER/AGENT and its connected undertakings shall not manufacture, purchase, sell or resell products which compete with the Contractual Products.

-(3) The DEALER/AGENT shall not make any sales with regard to the Contractual Products to customers who are located outside the Contractual Territory the Principal authorization.
+(3) The DEALER/AGENT shall not make any sales with regard to the Contractual Products to customers who are located outside the Contractual Territory unless the Principal gives a respective authorization.

 § 6